dockergiant/rolldev/docs/configuration/mftf.md

 ## Debugging MFTF Tests

 By default RollDev uses headless Chrome browser.
-If you want to preview the tests - you need to extend `.env` file and update environment containers (`roll env up`)
+If you want to preview the tests - you need to extend `.env.roll` file and update environment containers (`roll env up`)

 ```
 ROLL_SELENIUM_DEBUG=1